mindylindsey/art-of-agility/docs/getting-started/building-team.md

 |---------|----------|--------|-----------|
 | Team focused on developing relationships and understanding roles and responsibilities. | Team experiences conflict.
 Disagrees on tasks or in the direction of group leadership. | Teams begin to resolve conflicts and work together as a cohesive unit. | Team focus on common goals and perform effectively at a high level with minimal oversight. |

-To move quickly through the stages of group development, the team must understand the roles that are part of an Agile scrum team and agree upon rules that facilitate interactions among team members.
+To move quickly through the stages of group development, the team must understand the roles that are part of a Scrum team and agree upon rules that facilitate interactions among team members.
 These topics are covered in the next few sections.